neondatabase/neon/README.md

 cd neon

 # The preferred and default is to make a debug build.
 This will create a
 # demonstrably slower build than a release build.
-If you want to use a release
+For a release build,
-# build, utilize "BUILD_TYPE=release make -j`nproc`"
+# use "BUILD_TYPE=release make -j`nproc`"

 make -j`nproc`
 ```